Stardew Valley for Switch Is the Farming Game's Ideal Home

-I missed one-man-developer Eric Barone's Stardew Valley the first time round, back when the quaint farming simulation appeared without ceremony on Windows.
+I missed one-man-developer Eric Barone's Stardew Valley the first time round, back in early 2016 when the quaint farming simulation appeared without ceremony on Windows.
 By the time I realized I'd pulled a Gob Bluth, publisher Chucklefish had announced a version for Nintendo's totable Switch, so I waited.
 And now it's here, a downloadable $14.99 version I can take anywhere and that plays like all the others — no kludgy smartphone or tablet touchscreen compromises.

 I'm still getting my sea legs, but the idea of rolling up my sleeves and, as Voltaire put it, cultivating my garden, is appealing for all kinds of reasons.
 I live in Iowa near the edge of a midsize city circled by rolling farmland.
 You can hurl a corncob and hit John Deere's headquarters down the road.
 I can see sweeps of golden desiccated cornstalks out both the front and rear windows of my house.
 In a few days giant harvesters will flatten the landscape, filling the air with kicked up particles that'll hang over the morning fields like fog.